Colonel Denning State Park

 Stay the Night:

-Camping: The 52-site, tent and trailer campground is open April through December.
-Each site has a picnic table, fire ring, electric and water hook-up and is near vault toilets and a sanitary dump station.
+Camping: The 49-site, tent and trailer campground is open from the opening day of trout season and closes the day after rifle deer season in December.
+Each site has a picnic table, fire ring, and a sanitary dump station.
 Pets are permitted on designated campsites.
 Make a Reservation.

 - Biking, Hiking & Trails